RSWilson1/coverage_exercise/User_Guide.md

-# Running `coverage_report.py` with Command Line Arguments
+## Generate a report of all genes with low coverage from sambamba files.

 ## Introduction
-This script generates a report listing any genes that have less than 100% coverage at 30x.
+This script `coverage_report.py` generates a report listing any genes that have less than 100% coverage at 30x.
 It takes the sambamba output as input and amalgamates the coverage by exon to determine the coverage for each gene.